dchristian3188/dchristian3188.github.io/_posts/2017-05-29-DSC Classes - Using Helper Methods.md

 We are going to create a couple of properties, ```$ProcessStartTime``` and ```$LastWriteTime```  to track the dates we'll be comparing.
 We are also going to add the ```NotConfigurable``` attribute to these properties.
 This will prevent the user from seeing them as parameters but still make them available to our methods.
+Plus it has an added benefit for reporting.
+When the ```Get``` method runs, it'll populate these properties.
+If we have DSC reporting in place, we can track these changes over time.

 ```powershell
 [DscResource()]